 Medical Billing Job Summary

 - Confirm medical insurance benefits for patients and assist them with billing questions or concerns

-- Check on submitted patient claims and appeal those that have been denied
+- Follow up on patient claims submitted and appeal any that have been declined

-- Act as a mediator between the medical provider, the insurance companies and the patients for accurate claim settlement
+- Function as a mediator between the medical provider, the insurance companies and the patients for accurate claim settlement

 - Generate and oversee Accounts Receivables reports

 - Produce and take care of unpaid patient collections accounts

 Medical Coding and Billing Online Training and Certification

 It’s imperative that you obtain your training from a reputable school, whether it’s a technical school, vocational school or community college.
 Although it is not a requirement in many cases to attain a professional certification, the school you choose should be accredited (more on the benefits of accreditation later).
 The majority of schools only require that you have either a high school diploma or a GED to appy.
 The quickest way to becoming either a medical biller or coder (or both) is to attain a certificate, which generally takes about a year to accomplish.
 An Associate Degree is also an option for a more extensive education, which for most colleges requires 2 years of studies.
 Bachelor’s Degrees in medical billing and coding are not widely offered.
 After your education has been completed, although not mandated in most states, you might desire to acquire a professional certification.
 Certification is an excellent method for those new to the profession to show prospective employers that they are not only qualified but committed to their career.
 Just some of the organizations that offer certifications are:

 - The Professional Association of Healthcare Coding Specialists (PAHCS).